fluxkompensator/postfixer/README.md

 So this for me seemed to be an good solution of viewing realtime traffic of postfix servers and also being able to make adjustments on the fly.
 I hope somebody can make some use if this, I will still continue the development, but future features are yet not planned.

+## Known bugs
+Docker setup is not yet fully tested
+I'm not a frontend developer so the app could have some security implications - run it only with a proxy in front to make sure no unauthorized access happens

 ## Features

 - Real-time monitoring of email requests